giblet22/FreeFries/README.md

 # FreeFries
-scripts for free fries sign
+Repository for scripts for a sign lighting LED light strips with via Arduino UNO R4 and WS2812B LED light strips